e271828e/Flight.jl/docs/notes/design/framework_design.md

    `f` duplicated information (FlightPhysics culturally publishes state in `y` anyway);
    removing it produced the uniform continuous/discrete shapes and the single-computation-site guarantee.
+4. **Decoder-exclusive state access → stores-and-views arguments (v0.5, axis 7).**
+   Step 3's second half was reversed.
+Its justification — "state is published anyway" — quietly depended on default identity publication; once §13.3 made publication a deliberate interface act, the identity decode stood revealed as *transport*: copying the buffer into cells so a buffer view could be replaced by a slot view — ceremony of exactly the kind step 2 removed elsewhere, now with dead stores (post-v0.5, no own-function reads state through the table).
+The reductio that decided it: the same minimalist logic would pack `u` into `y_s2` and end at `f(comp, y, t)`, republishing foreign cells under local names.
+The fixed point is §5.2's argument rule — zero-copy views of the stores a function genuinely reads.
+What survives of step 3: the uniform shapes, the fused economics, and `g_s1` itself — no longer the sole state gate, but the no-feedthrough stage.

 Prior art, for orientation — every causal framework meets the shared-computation problem and resolves it per its architecture: **Simulink diagrams** make integrators